Berlin Museums & 1-Day Travel Guide

 Beer price Germany/your country

 Alte Nationalgalerie, or the Old National Gallery, was erected, by order of King Frederick William IV of Prussia, in a neoclassical and Renaissance revival style.
-The museum was founded in 1861 as a temple-like building with a first collection of 262 paintings, donated by Johann Heinrich Wagener and housed in the Akademie der Künste.
+The museum was founded in 1861 as a temple-like building with the first collection of 262 paintings, donated by Johann Heinrich Wagener and housed in the Akademie der Künste.
 The King’s dream was to combine arts and science.

 Today, the current museum building houses sculptures and paintings from the 19th century.
 After the fall of the Berlin Wall, these art pieces were united in the same building.
 They had for some years been dispersed in the New National Gallery (Neue Nationalgalerie) and in Charlottenburg Palace.
-The Old National Gallery then reopened in 2001 for its 125th anniversary, now with the unified collection that had survived the Second World War.
+The Old National Gallery reopened in 2001 for its 125th anniversary, now with the unified collection that had survived the Second World War.

 The neoclassical Altes Museum was the first museum established on the Museum Island.
 Completed in 1830 by the architect Karl Friedrich Schinkel, it is one of the most significant neoclassical structures existing.
 It impresses with its eighteen Ionic columns, its atrium and rotunda adorned with magnificent antique sculptures.

-A papyrus collection and the bust of Nefertiti were earlier exhibited here (2005 – 2009), but this former Egyptian part of the museum is currently displayed at the Neues Museum.
+A papyrus collection and the bust of Nefertiti were earlier exhibited here (2005 – 2009), but this former Egyptian part of the museum is displayed at the Neues Museum.

-Over the years the architectural style changed from baroque, introduced by Frederick the Great in 1750, to neoclassicist, designed by Karl Friedrich Schinkel in 1820-1822.
+Over the years, the architectural style changed from baroque, introduced by Frederick the Great in 1750, to neoclassicist, designed by Karl Friedrich Schinkel in 1820-1822.
 More remodelling followed under Kaiser Wilhelm II, and the current structure was completed in 1905.

-Go for a stroll along the many eye-catching traces of the former Wall – you may continue down to Berlin Wall Memorial.
+Go for a stroll along the many eye-catching traces of the former Wall – you may continue down to the Berlin Wall Memorial.

 In recent years, Prater got a renaissance after the fall of the Wall.
 It reopened in 1996 with new ideas, including readings of the East German writer Peter Wawerzinek.
-Prater was handed over to the district of Prenzlauer Berg – and the building to Volksbühne, which managed to give the traditional biergarten a renaissance!
+Prater was handed over to the district of Prenzlauer Berg – and the building to Volksbühne, which managed to give the traditional Biergarten a renaissance!

 Enjoy your evening here among locals (and tourists)!

 Which sights to see if you have more than one day in the city?
-You may then want to check out our 3-day Berlin itinerary & travel guide which has suggestions for day 2 and day 3 in Berlin.
+You may then want to check out our 3-day Berlin itinerary & travel guide, which has suggestions for day 2 and day 3 in Berlin.

 Read next: